Experience amazing views from the Seattle Great Wheel.

 The Seattle Great Wheel is located at the end of Pier 57 on Seattle's waterfront, at 1301 Alaskan Way.
 Check hours.

-This fabulous wheel is the highest on the West Coast of America, and stands at a lofty height of 175 feet!
+This fabulous wheel is the highest on the West Coast of America, and stands at a lofty 175 feet!

 Purchase tickets online, or at the ticket booth there.